Our Secret Holiday… (Don’t tell the Neighbours!)

-Of course, my wife and dog knew we were going, and the owner of the cabin had agreed and received payment, but otherwise, no one else on earth knew about it.
+Of course, my wife and dog knew we were going, and the cabin owner had agreed and received payment, but otherwise, no one else on earth knew about it.

-Nowadays I realise, it’s not only neighbours you need to be worried about.
+I realise it’s not only neighbours you need to worry about.
 I once read about a cab driver being paid to share information on customers who were gonna be out of town for a while.

--Imagine that, you’re sitting there in the back seat, and this one’s all talkative: “Going anywhere nice”, he asks!
+Imagine that you’re sitting in the back seat, and this one’s all talkative: “Going anywhere nice?” he asks!

-To this day, if I call a cab, I leave the lights on and play loud music, and tell ’em “I’m just popping out”.
+To this day, if I call a cab, I leave the lights on, play loud music, and tell ’em, “I’m just popping out”.
 Or, I get them to pick me up down the road, well away from home.

 If they ask me any questions, I keep schtum!
 Remember, you have the right to remain silent.